Comcast: Largest American cable provider (2001–present)

 On April 8, 2005, a partnership led by Comcast and Sony Pictures Entertainment finalized a deal to acquire MGM and its affiliate studio, United Artists, and created an additional outlet to carry MGM/UA's material for cable and Internet distribution.
 On October 31, 2005, Comcast officially announced that it had acquired Susquehanna Communications, a South Central Pennsylvania-based cable television and broadband services provider and unit of the former Susquehanna Pfaltzgraff company, for $775 million cash.
 Comcast previously owned approximately 30% of Susquehanna Communications through its affiliate company, Lenfest.
 In December 2005, Comcast announced the creation of Comcast Interactive Media, a new division focused on online media.

 In July 2006, Comcast purchased the Seattle-based software company thePlatform.
 This represented an entry into a new line of business—selling software to allow companies to manage their Internet (and IP-based) media publishing efforts.

 On April 3, 2007, Comcast announced it would acquire the cable systems owned and operated by Patriot Media, a privately held company owned by cable veteran Steven J. Simmons, Spectrum Equity Investors and Spire Capital, that served approximately 81,000 video subscribers for $483 million.

 Comcast announced in May 2007 and launched in September 2008 a dashboard called SmartZone that allowed users to perform mobile functions online.
 There was also Cloudmark spam and phishing protection and Trend Micro antivirus.
 The address book is Comcast Plaxo software.

 In May 2008, Comcast purchased Plaxo for a reported $150 million to $170 million.

 Comcast won the Consumerist Worst Company In America ("Golden Poo") award in 2010.
-A gold trophy in the shape of a pile of human feces was delivered to Comcast Corporate Headquarters to commemorate the unmatched level of enmity flowing from their customer base to their business.
+A gold trophy in the shape of a pile of human feces was delivered to Comcast Corporate Headquarters to commemorate the unmatched level of enmity flowing from its customer base to its business.
 Comcast responded immediately by publicly acknowledging the dubious award and citing ongoing efforts to improve its customer service.
 One effort to change this is a new app called Tech ETA that allows customers to see exactly when a technician is coming.

 On 21 May 2024, Comcast announced Xfinity StreamSaver™, a streaming bundle combining Peacock, Netflix, and Apple TV+ for Xfinity Internet and TV customers.
 This bundle offered a subscription to Netflix Standard with ads, Peacock Premium, and Apple TV+, promising over 30% savings or nearly $100 annually.